We will fight for you.

 There have been no upper limits on the financial award an individual can receive from a civil case since the Georgia Supreme Court found damage caps imposed by the state legislature to be unconstitutional in 2010.

 The only additional law that could affect your compensation is that of the Comparative Fault statute, also known as Comparative Negligence.
 This notably affects car accident litigation efforts.
-Essentially, this law attempts to make sure that only plaintiffs without a significant hand in their injuries receive compensation, meaning that a plaintiff will only get a payout if they are found to be less at fault than the defendant.
+Essentially, this law attempts to make sure that only plaintiffs without a significant hand in their personal injuries receive compensation, meaning that a plaintiff will only get a payout if they are found to be less at fault than the defendant.

 Potentially, this could mean that if a plaintiff was 20% at fault in a case seeking $100,000 in damages, that plaintiff would receive 20% less.
 While that plaintiff wouldn’t pay anything to the defendant, you could receive nothing if found equally at fault as the defendant (50% or more).